I wanted to (a poem)

 I want you

-your lungs burnt like the ash from your cigarette that ate a hole in my coat before you rounded the corner and ducked out of sight
+like the ash from your cigarette that ate a hole in my coat before you rounded the corner and ducked out of sight while my feet slipped

 in slow motion

-With nothing to hold onto, my face went first and the world flew passed
+My face went first, and the world flew past,

-Eyes squeezed shut bracing for an impact that would surely
+eyes squeezed shut, bracing for an impact that would

 But I still want you

-What I mean is to get off the highway and try my way instead
+get off the highway and try my way instead.

 I want you